 Some blackjack games have rule variations.
 These can vary depending on the casino and the blackjack game you’re playing.
 Below we look at some of the rules that vary:

 How much a blackjack game pays out is dependent on the house and what they set.

-- If a player has blackjack, they get paid 3:2.
-For example, if you bet $10 and got a blackjack hand, then you’ll get $25 back – $10 bet back plus $15 winnings.
+If a player has blackjack, they get paid 3:2.
+For example, if you bet $10 and got a blackjack hand, then you’ll get $25 back – your $10 bet back plus $15 winnings.

-When it comes to blackjack game splits, these depend on the rules of the house.
-You may find that some US casinos only allow one split.
+The rules regarding blackjack splits vary between casinos.
+You may find that some casinos only allow some splits.
 For instance, when splitting 10 value cards, not all casinos will allow players to split non-matching 10 value cards.
 Therefore, you could split two Jacks but not a King and a Jack.
-Furthermore, some casinos will limit which cards can be split.

-Additionally, house rules dictate whether the player can double after splitting, and if a player that splits Aces is allowed to get more than one extra card on a hand.
+Additionally, house rules dictate whether the player can double after splitting and if a player that splits Aces is allowed to get more than one extra card.

 Lastly, it’s important to note that not all casinos offer the Surrender option.
-While a few may offer Early Surrender (when a player can take back half of their bet and give up their hand before the dealer checks for blackjack), this is now rare.
+While a few blackjack tables may offer Early Surrender (when a player takes back half of their bet and gives up their hand before the dealer checks for blackjack), this is now rare.